-ramp.xds reduces the costs of building, solving, and analyzing models describing the epidemiology, transmission dynamics and control of malaria and other mosquito-transmitted pathogens.
+ramp.xds was developed to reduce the costs of building, solving, analyzing, and using models describing the epidemiology, transmission dynamics and control of malaria and other mosquito-transmitted pathogens.
 This vignette gives a demonstration and a basic introduction.
-Another useful vignette is a primer for working with the xds model object, called Working with Models in ramp.xds.

 Installation